hov172/PS-Bookmark-Backup-Tool/README.md

 PowerShell tool that lets you **export and import bookmarks** for **Google Chrome**, **Microsoft Edge**, and **Mozilla Firefox**.
 It supports GUI for interactive use and CLI for automation, offers scheduled backups, multi-profile handling, file integrity checks, and comprehensive logging.
-It’s designed to be **robust in enterprise environments** (network paths, permissions, and process safety) while staying simple for individual users.
+It's designed to be **robust in enterprise environments** (network paths, permissions, and process safety) while staying simple for individual users.

 **I built both Windows and macOS applications based on this script.
 These apps allow users to manage their own backups, and both versions include command-line options for administrators.**